entisys360/git-sandbox/README.md

 ![Logo of the project](/docs/logo.sample.png)

-# Git Repository Template
+# Git Sandbox Repository
-> A template repository that adheres to Entisys360's Git standards
+> A repository that adheres to Entisys360's Git standards

-This repository is a template for initializing new git repositories or importing existing work.
+This repository was generated from the template repository for use as a sandbox for learning and expirementing with Git.

 ## Installing / Getting started